jliu69a/myExp5/README.md

 3,
-keep in mind that, when commit the changes, all of the system atuo-updates can be disregarded.  only the code changes are committed in, and this will make the branches merging smoothly.
+keep in mind that, when commit the changes, all of the system auto-updates can be disregarded.  only the code changes are committed in, and this will make the branches merging smoothly.